Seinfeld season 4: Awards and nominations

 Season four received eleven Emmy nominations, three of which were won.
 The show won its first and only Emmy Award for Outstanding Comedy Series.
 Larry David won the Emmy for Outstanding Writing in a Comedy Series for the episode "The Contest".
 Michael Richards won his first out of three Emmy Awards for Outstanding Supporting Actor in a Comedy Series.
 Jerry Seinfeld was nominated for Outstanding Lead Actor in a Comedy Series.
 Jason Alexander was nominated for Outstanding Supporting Actor in a Comedy Series.
 Julia Louis-Dreyfus was nominated for Outstanding Supporting Actress in a Comedy Series.
 Tom Cherones was nominated for Outstanding Directing in a Comedy Series for "The Contest".
 Larry Charles was nominated for Outstanding Writing in a Comedy Series.
-Other nominees where Outstanding Achievement in Editing for a Comedy Series for The Airport.
+Other nominees were Outstanding Achievement in Editing for a Comedy Series for "The Airport".
 Jason Alexander was nominated in the Golden Globe Award in the category for Best Performance by a Supporting Role in a Series, Mini-Series or Motion Picture for TV.
 This season won a Directors Guild of America (Tom Cherones) for "The Contest", and a Writers Guild of America (Larry David) for "The Contest".

 Crossover

-In the seventh episode of the first season of Mad About You, which aired on November 11, 1992, Kramer sublets his apartment from a main character.
-When he asks about Jerry, Kramer tells him about the NBC show.
+In the seventh episode of the first season of Mad About You, which aired on November 11, 1992, Kramer sublets his apartment from Paul Buchman (the main character of Mad About You).
+When Paul asks about Jerry, Kramer tells him about the NBC show.